mcgrathsoft/adrawerlayoutlib/README.md

 ZDrawerLayout

-  LinearLayout       <---- layout containing menu items which appear behind the content until drawer opens
+----LinearLayout       <---- layout containing menu items which appear behind the content until drawer opens

-  ScrollView         <---- content sits inside the ScrollView
+----ScrollView         <---- content sits inside the ScrollView

 MainActivity - Sample activity that uses ZDrawerLayout.
 A minimalist activity which contains a listview holding the menu items and a layout with a single textview (activity_main.xml) as the content.